lcfraga/teapot/README.md

 docker-compose up
 ```

-Once that's done, we can use the `EXPOSED_TEAPOT_PORT` environment variable to override the host port at which the teapot service is exposed:
+We can use the `EXPOSED_TEAPOT_PORT` environment variable to override the host port at which the teapot service is exposed:

 ```sh
 EXPOSED_TEAPOT_PORT=8081 docker-compose up